mcaledonensis/magic-key/README.md

 ## Specifying the inference engine

-By default an attempt `magickey.ai` will be used.
+The default engine is `magickey.ai`, backed by GPT-3.5.
 The inference engine can be specified before the prompt, using either the environment variable, i.e.: `export MAGICKEY_ENGINE=openai` or the parameters of the `turn_on` call:
+In case of OpenAI engine, the `OPENAI_API_KEY` should also be exported or specified.

-Note that the availability of the Magic Key engine is limited and the requirement to add the API KEY may be introduced.
+Note, availability of the Magic Key engine is limited and the requirement to add the API KEY may be introduced.

 ## Sword in the stone